sbseo/knowledge_graph/Readme.md

 ## Visualization
 ![plot](./plot.png)

-We observe that similar words for a group of cluster
+We observe that similar words form a word cluster.